-For the open-ended pooled funds in which the CPF invests, there are no predetermined terms of agreement with the investment managers.
+For the open-ended pooled funds in which the Fund invests, there are no predetermined terms of agreement with the investment managers.

-The suitability of the CPF's asset allocation and its ongoing alignment with the Trustee's investment beliefs is assessed every three years, or when changes deem it appropriate to do so more frequently.
+The suitability of the Fund's asset allocation and its ongoing alignment with the Trustee's investment beliefs is assessed every three years, or when changes deem it appropriate to do so more frequently.
 As part of this review the ongoing appropriateness of the investment managers, and the specific funds used, is assessed.

-Performance to 31 December 2022
+Performance to 31 December 2023

-Over the course of 2022, the Fund's investment portfolio returned -12.7%.
-Performance over the three years to 31 December 2022 was 0.7% p.a.
+Over the course of 2023, the Fund's investment portfolio returned 10.8%.

-The table below gives the performance of the individual funds over periods to 31 December 2022.
+The table below gives the performance of the individual funds over periods to 31 December 2023.
 Performance is shown after the deduction of fees with the exception of LGIM and CBRE whose performance are shown before the deduction of fees.
-Longer term performance of the LGIM equity funds and Insight funds is not currently available as the Fund has not been invested over that period.
+Longer term performance of the Insight funds is not currently available as the Fund has not been invested over that period.